arrow

 • Encourage transparency and open communication within the organization to reduce the potential for misaligned goals.

 • Regularly test and evaluate communication protocols and systems.
-Identify areas of weakness and improve overall risk management.
+Identify areas of weakness and improve overall risk management fintech.

 • Transfer information between different parties in a secure way.
-When managing communication risk, consider Conway’s law.
+When implementing risk management in fintech, consider Conway’s law.
 This concept states that the design of a system will mirror the communication structure of the organization that creates it.
 In turn, the way in which information is communicated within a fintech company can have a significant impact on the design and technology functionality they produce.

 Cybersecurity Risks